tavareshugo/r-intro-tidyverse-gapminder/_episodes/06-grouped_operations_dplyr.md

 teaching: 50
 exercises: 30
 questions:
+- "How to calculate summary statistics from a dataset?"
-- "How do you obtain summary statistics for groups in the data?"
+- "How to apply those summaries to groups within the data?"
-- "How do you count observations by groups in the data?"
+- "How to apply other data manipulation steps to groups within the data?"
 objectives:
 - "Recognise when to use grouped operations in data analysis."
+- "Differentiate between grouped summaries and other types of grouped operations."
 - "Apply grouped summaries using the `group_by()` + `summarise()` functions."
 - "Apply other grouped operations such as: `group_by()` + `filter()` and `group_by()` + `mutate()`."
-- "Differentiate between grouped summaries and other types of grouped operations."
 - "Recognise the importance of the `ungroup()` function."
 keypoints:
-- "Use `group_by()` & `summarise()` to obtain summary statistics for groups in your data (e.g. the mean and variance income for each year)."
+- "Use `summarise()` to calculate summary statistics in your data (e.g. mean, median, maximum, minimum, quantiles, etc.)."
-- "Use the special `n()` function inside `summarise()` to obtain row counts in each group."
-- "Use `sum(!is.na(column_name))` inside `summarise()` to count how many non-missing values there are in a variable of interest."
-- "Use `group_by()` & `mutate()` to create columns which use calculations done per group (e.g. the country's income as a percentage of the total for each year)."
-- "Use `group_by()` & `filter()` to fetch rows of data that fulfill a condition for each group (e.g. get the rows of data where the country had the minimum income for each year)."
+- "Chain together `group_by() %>% summarise()` to calculate those summaries across groups in the data (e.g. countries, years, world regions)."
+- "Chain together `group_by() %>% mutate()` or `group_by() %>% filter()` to apply these functions based on groups in the data."
-- "As a habit, always remember to `ungroup()` tables after performing grouping operations."
+- "As a safety measure, always remember to `ungroup()` tables after using `group_by()` operations."
 source: Rmd
 ---